JonathanCarlsen/performance_drivers/README.md

 # Performance Drivers with Shapley LMG

 ## Why this matters
 Understanding what actually drives a stock’s performance is crucial for portfolio construction, attribution, and communication.
-A simple regression coefficient rarely tells the full story—multicollinearity and overlapping risk factors obscure which themes really explain returns.
+A simple regression coefficient rarely tells the full story.
+Multicollinearity and overlapping risk factors obscure which themes really explain returns.
 By decomposing R² into intuitive buckets (market, sector, macro, style) you can:

 - Translate complex factor exposures into a narrative suitable for investment committees, client decks, or research notes.
 - Spot shifts in dominant drivers (for example, when a utility starts behaving more like a macro play than a sector proxy).